samnyan/DMTQ-Tools/README.md

 Or use parameter
 * -d <folder> to decompress all file inside that folder.
 * -c <folder> to compress all file inside that folder.

+## Useful information

+### Port song from Arcade version

+What you need is a unpacked .pak with all .ogg inside, and a decrypted .pt file.

+(If you are planing to port custom, you should have the unpacked .pak, but still need to decrypt the .pt)

+Drag the folder that containing all the .ogg files to fpk_tool to generate a .fpk pack.

+Convert video to .webm format if you want to have video.

+Use pt_to_text to convert decrypted .pt to text format.

+Open the converted .txt file, check if the end position (End Ticks) is set to the last note position or later than last note position.

+Use bytes_to_text to convert the .txt back to DMTQ's .bytes file.

+Now you can replace the .fpk and patterns to the server side, and re-download the song to your device.

+If every thing is good, you can create a new patch by changing the patch file on server.
+Use lz4_tool to decompress and compress those file.